youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 6: Jetpack Compose theming.md

 ) {
 ```

-**Note:** Seeing what theme color a material component uses is greatly simplified in Compose compared to Views as they are specified as default parameters on the component.
+**com.example.sky.database.Note:** Seeing what theme color a material component uses is greatly simplified in Compose compared to Views as they are specified as default parameters on the component.
 Easily see these by [going to the component's declaration](https://www.jetbrains.com/help/idea/navigating-through-the-source-code.html#go_to_declaration).

 You don't always want to use the default settings, this section shows how to work with color in your app.